openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/onnx_specific/Convert_RNNT.md

 converting into IR PyTorch model need to be exported into ONNX.
 In order to that follow the steps below.

 **Step 1**.
 Clone RNN-t PyTorch implementation from MLCommons repository.
-In order to pull only RNN-t model without full repository make shallow clone.
+In order to pull only RNN-t model without full repository make a shallow clone.
 If you alreade have a full repository skip this and go to **Step 2**:
 ```bash
 git clone -n https://github.com/mlcommons/inference rnnt_for_openvino --depth 1
 cd rnnt_for_openvino